Conquest of California: Treaty of Cahuenga

-The Treaty of Cahuenga was signed on January 13, 1847, and essentially terminated hostilities in Alta California.
+The Treaty of Cahuenga was signed on January 13, 1847, and terminated hostilities in Alta California.
 The treaty was drafted in English and Spanish by José Antonio Carrillo and approved by American Brigadier General John C. Frémont and Californio General Andrés Pico at Campo de Cahuenga in the Cahuenga Pass of Los Angeles.
 It was later ratified by Frémont's superiors, Commodore Robert F. Stockton and General Stephen Kearny (brevet rank).

 Pacific Coast Campaign

 In July 1846, Colonel Jonathan D. Stevenson of New York was asked to raise a volunteer regiment of ten companies of 77 men each to go to California with the understanding that they would muster out and stay in California.
 They were designated the 1st Regiment of New York Volunteers and took part in the Pacific Coast Campaign.
 In August and September 1846 the regiment trained and prepared for the trip to California.

 Three private merchant ships, Thomas H Perkins, Loo Choo, and Susan Drew, were chartered, and the sloop USS Preble was assigned convoy detail.
-On September 26 the four ships sailed for California.
-Fifty men who had been left behind for various reasons sailed on November 13, 1846 on the small storeship USS Brutus.
-The Susan Drew and Loo Choo reached Valparaíso, Chile by January 20, 1847 and they were on their way again by January 23.
+On September 26, the four ships sailed for California.
+Fifty men who had been left behind for various reasons sailed on November 13, 1846, on the small storeship USS Brutus.
+The Susan Drew and Loo Choo reached Valparaíso, Chile by January 20, 1847, and they were on their way again by January 23.
 The Perkins did not stop until San Francisco, reaching port on March 6, 1847.
 The Susan Drew arrived on March 20 and the Loo Choo arrived on March 26, 1847, 183 days after leaving New York.
 The Brutus finally arrived on April 17.